essatech/JoeModelCE/README.md

 <!-- badges: start -->
 <!-- badges: end -->

 The Joe Model Cumulative Effects package (JoeModelCE) is a collection of tools and functions designed to support the implementation of the ‘Alberta Environmental Parks Cumulative Effects Assessment Joe Model’ [source](https://waves-vagues.dfo-mpo.gc.ca/Library/40871344.pdf) to other systems.
 The JoeModelCE r package is coupled with a flexible population modeling framework so that users may compare and contrast simple watershed level roll-ups with more rigorous population models.
-This package is accompanied by an interactive [web application ](https://essa.shinyapps.io/JoeModelCEShiny).
+This package is accompanied by an interactive [web application](https://essa.shinyapps.io/JoeModelCEShiny).
 For more details see the [project website](https://essatech.github.io/JoeModelCE/index.html) for tutorial articles and case studies.

 **[Shiny App Tutorial Video](https://youtu.be/Cp3UdWlkaKU)** [access the tool](https://essa.shinyapps.io/JoeModelCEShiny)